t-mart/wap/docs/config.rst

     - 1.13.6

 .. warning::
-  You do need to ensure these versions are actaully valid WoW versions, or else your upload to CurseForge will fail.
+  You do need to ensure these versions are actaully valid WoW versions, or else uploads to CurseForge will fail.

   One surefire way of getting a valid version is looking at the Battle.net Launcher and looking at the first 3 digits of the version list there: